John William Godward Biography | Oil Painting Reproductions

 8-9-1861 Wimbledon, ENG – 12-13-1922 London, ENGBack to Artist IndexView Artists Paintings

-The vast majority of John William Godward's extant images feature women in Classical dress, posed against these landscape features, though there are some semi-nude and fully nude figures included in his oeuvre a notable example being In The Tepidarium (1913), a title shared with a controversial Alma-Tadema painting of the same subject that resides in the Lady Lever Art Gallery.
+The vast majority of John William Godward's surviving images highlight ladies in Classical dress, posed against imaginary Roman backdrops, though there are some semi-nude and nude figures included in his works, a notable example being In The Tepidarium, painted in 1913, a title shared with the controversial Alma-Tadema paintings In The Tepidarium of the same subject, painted in 1881.

-Given that Classical scholarship was more widespread among the potential audience for his paintings during his lifetime than in the present day, meticulous research of detail was important in order to attain a standing as an artist in this genre.
-Godward, studied such details as architecture and dress, in order to ensure that his works bore the stamp of authenticity.
+Given that Classical knowledge was more widespread among the audience for his paintings during his lifetime than in the present day, fastidious detail research was essential to meet a standing as an artist in this type of genre.
+Godward, studied such details as architecture and dress, to ensure that his works bore the stamp of authenticity.

-The appearance of beautiful women in studied poses in so many of John William Godward's canvases causes many newcomers to his works to categorize him mistakenly as being Pre-Raphaelite, particularly as his palette is often a vibrantly colorful one.
-However, the choice of subject matter (ancient civilization versus, for example, Arthurian legend) is more properly that of the Victorian Neoclassical.
+The presence of beautiful women in studied poses in so many of John William Godward's canvases causes many newcomers to his works to categorize him as being a Pre-Raphaelite, particularly as his palette is often a colorful one, the choice of subject matter of ancient civilization versus, Arthurian legend is more that of the Victorian Neoclassical.

 Art Movement: Victorian Classicism